Skip to content

 AI Impact On Business Decisions

-First Phase, Train: Build And Train The AI Machine Learning (ML) Application.
+Phase One – Train: Build And Teach The AI Machine Learning (ML) Application.

 Here the AI developer configures a set of tools for data collection, synchronization, transformation, and analysis.
 In many cases for ML applications, software developers will train a neural network per the stakeholders’ requirements.
-Once the development team trains the AI, the complete the development of the software application to include creating a user interface.
+Once the development team trains the AI, they will complete the development of the software application to include creating a user interface.
 Subsequently, the development team releases the software into production.
-So in the context of decision-making, the AI development team completed the first two steps of the decision-making process listed below.
+So in the context of decision support, the AI development team completes the first two steps of the decision support process listed below.

-• Decision-Making Step 2: Gather And Collate Data.
-Again, here the software development team gathers and collates the data as part of training the AI application.
+• Step 2: Gather And Collate Data.
+Again, here the software development team working with AI gathers and collates the data as part of training the AI application.

 “An expert is someone who has succeeded in making decisions and judgements simpler through knowing what to pay attention to and what to ignore.”